Marston, Cheshire

-Marston is a village and civil parish in the unitary authority of Cheshire West and Chester, in the northwest of England.
-The settlement is on the River Weaver, close to Anderton and the Anderton Boat Lift.
-The nearest major settlement to Marston is Manchester, which lies 15 mi to the northeast.
-It is the site of the Lion Salt Works, now an industrial museum.
+Marston is a village and civil parish within the unitary authority of Cheshire West and Chester, in Cheshire, North West England.
+It is sited beside the River Weaver, close to Anderton and the Anderton Boat Lift.
+The nearest major settlement is Manchester, which lies 15 mi to the north-east.
+It is the site of the Lion Salt Works, which is now an industrial museum.

 Landscape

 Marston lies west of the Peak District on the Cheshire Plain.
 Superficial Alluvium deposits on the West side of Marston has produced higher, fluctuating topography in this area as well as glaciofluvial deposits on the South side producing a ridge by Wincham Brook.
 The surrounding flat areas are composed of Devensian Till.

 History

 One of Marston's defining features is its old salt mine.
 First worked on since around 1777, the mine covers an excavated area of 85 acres.